Nationwide and Young Enterprise join forces to deliver financial education to primary school children

-Michael Mercieca, Chief Executive of Young Enterprise, “Young people are increasingly exposed to financial products and required to manage their own money.
+Michael Mercieca, Chief Executive of Young Enterprise, said: “Young people are increasingly exposed to financial products and required to manage their own money.
 Therefore it is crucial that financial education is introduced at the earliest stages of education.
 We are thrilled to be launching Money-Matics in primary schools this year and thank Nationwide for their partnership.
 We hope to equip these young people with the financial capability to make informed decisions about money and manage their finances well.”

 Stephen Uden, Head of Citizenship at Nationwide, said: “A low level of financial education among young people is a real issue and one that’s not only impacting their ability to manage their finances, but on their earning potential too.
 Through our partnership with Young Enterprise, now incorporating pfeg, we want to directly address the problem and help increase levels of financial awareness and mathematical attainment at primary school level, where good habits are made.
 It’s an exciting project, and one we hope will encourage good financial behaviour at a young age.”